MultiCraft/repixture/manual_generator/content/manual.md

 ### Modding support

-Repixture supports mods, using the powerful Minetest Lua API.
+Repixture supports mods, using the powerful Luanti Lua API.
 With mods, people can extend or modify the game in many fun and interesting ways.
 Mods are completely optional, however, as Repixture wants to be a complete game in its own right.
-Refer to the Minetest documentation to learn how to install and activate mods.
+Refer to the Luanti documentation to learn how to install and activate mods.

 If you’re a mod developer, read the text file `DEVELOPERS.md` in the Repixture directory to get started.